 4. The position is highly specialist

-With some roles being particularly senior, specialist or location specific, the pool of suitable candidates is restricted to very few people.
+With some roles being, particularly senior, specialist or location-specific, the pool of suitable candidates is restricted to very few people.
 A job posting can result in hundreds of speculative applications, the vast majority of which will be unsuitable.
 It takes time to sift through the CVs, and then to reply to unsuccessful applicants.

-How to reach the hidden job market
+How to reach the Hidden job market

-Although there can be perfectly valid and sensible reasons for jobs to be hidden’, this is scant consolation for those looking for work, especially in the current climate.
+Although there can be perfectly valid and sensible reasons for jobs to be ‘hidden’, this is scant consolation for those looking for work, especially in the current climate.

 The key is to find a way to access the hidden market.
-There are many suggestions about how you can make yourself available to opportunities with advice largely focussed on making yourself known in an industry through networking or by attending conferences (remember those!).
+There are many suggestions about how you can make yourself available for opportunities with advice largely focussed on making yourself known in an industry through networking or by attending conferences (remember those!).

 When a candidate comes to us, we know where their skills and experience will be most desired – that’s our job.